Last updated on June 18th, 2026 at 04:48 pm

 Cost: FREE (depending on where you hike – minus gas)

 Have you ever gone on a date with your dog and your partner or significant other?
 Your dog will love it, and you get to enjoy the date with your dog by your side.
-Plus, your dog will tell you if your date is a winner or a dud.
+Also, your dog will tell you if your date is a winner or a dud.
 All you have to do is pay attention to how your dog interacts with your date.

-Did you know your dog was a dud or a winner detector?
 Even if you’ve been with your partner for a while, your dog can spice up your dates.
 They don’t even have to be pricey dates to be fun and memorable.

 Personally, I think one of the best ideas is to go star-gazing.
 It’s definitely a fun summer activity.
 The shade is already built in at night, and the temperatures are cooler.
 You can even do it in your own backyard, local park, dog park, or garden.